We’re enjoying gorgeous warm weather here in Provence this final week of holidays before the kids head back to school.

 Then I decided to make my darling daughter some skirts.
 This first one I actually made before the baby came, but it’s a fab little tutorial which you can find here at Two Little Banshees.

 I asked my daughter to wear this for me today and she tried to bribe me into letting her watch more television in exchange for modelling services.
 She gets a high-five for creativity but like the US, I don’t negotiate with terrorists, so I took this photo when she wasn’t paying attention.

-Next skirt – I tried this great little tutorial over at Dana’s blog, Made.
+Next skirt was made from a tutorial over at Dana’s blog, Made Everyday.
 Thoroughly recommended.

 The elephant came first – I made him about two years ago.
 I bought the pattern for it at Two Little Banshees; you can find it here.

 Some behind-the-scenes photos that show my brilliant mothering skills.

 Ahem.
 So back to the sewing.
 I made another one of Dana’s skirts, this time with the double layers.

 I also managed to finish the baby’s quilt.
 The top and back were pieced before he was born, quilting was very simple – a single line on all the white sashing.
 Scrappy binding of the darker (blue and green) fabrics only.